Is your baby breech?

 2 .
 Buy our convenient ebook with a structured program called Helping Your Breech Baby Turn.
 You can start helping your baby turn head down on their own, or reduce muscle tension before an external cephalic version (ECV, the doctor turns the baby).

 3 .
 Our Spinning Babies® Parent Class video walks you through our basic recommendations for helping all babies be in a more ideal head-down position.
-There’s even an additional scene showing Gail help a pregnant couple use the Breech Tilt position on an ironing board.
+There’s even an additional scene showing Gail help a pregnant couple use the Breech Tilt position on an ironing board from that class included in our Flip-a-Breech webpage.

 Reasons for breech